t-data-h/tdh-gcp/README.md

 * tdh-masters-init.sh:

   Wraps `gcp-copmpute.sh` with defaults for initializing TDH master hosts.
-  This will also bootstrap master hosts with Mysqld.
   Ansible is then used to deploy and configure the cluster.
 The first master is commonly used as the primary management node for running Ansible.
+The the script will use the `master_id` file as the Ansible Server ssh public key.
+  The first host's key is generated and used as the master if none is provided.

 * tdh-workers-init.sh:

   Builds TDH worker nodes in similarly to the masters init, but generally of a different machine type.
-Installs a few prerequisites such as the mysql client library and tools like `wget` that may be needed prior to Ansible bootstrapping.
+Installs a few prerequisites like `wget` that may be needed prior to running Ansible.

 * gke-init.sh:

   Script for initializing a GCP Kubernetes Cluster.

-## Utility Scripts (tools):
+## Utility Scripts

 Additional support scripts used for various environment bootstrapping.